onaraighl/hydroDynInstability/sTPLS/postProcess/README.md

 By plotting the values of `u_max.dat` as a function of time as in the figure, the time for the simulation to reach a statistically steady state can be obtained.
 This value is noted down.
 The corresponding value of $N$ is identified with the variable name `t_equil_i`.
 From the figure, the time at which the statistically steady state is reached is $t_1=15$.
 Correspondingly, `t_equil_i` is given the value $150$.

-In the <b>second mode</b>, the flag `ind_2` is set to two.
-The value of `t_equil_i` is updated and the code is recompiled.
-This is shown in the following cartoon:
+In the <b>second mode</b>, the value of `t_equil_i` is updated and the code is recompiled (line 65).
+The flag `ind_2` is set to two (line 67).
+Relevant code lines are shown in the following cartoon:

 ![cartoon4.png](cartoon4.png)

-Shown here are some of the other lines where parameter values are hard-coded and may need to be changed (see "a note of caution", above).
+Shown also are some of the other lines where parameter values are hard-coded and may need to be changed (see "a note of caution", above).

 <b>Output:</b> The output of the code after the second time of running is produced on lines 200-205 of the code: